gnt-job¶

 the entire list of fields.

-To include archived jobs in the list the --archived
+To include archived jobs in the list the --archived option can be

 used.